Interstellar-Network/Interstellar-Book/README.md

 interstellar-book
 central hub for mdbook documentation about Interstellar

--check the site  https://literate-meme-94522a36.pages.github.io/ (until redirection to book.interstellar.gg will be done)
+This is the source for the page published at  https://literate-meme-94522a36.pages.github.io/ (until redirection to book.interstellar.gg will be done)